iipc/warc-specifications/guidelines/warc-implementation-guidelines/index.md

 Prefix-Timestamp-Serial-Crawlhost.warc.gz
 ```

-<aside>(^1) Annex C of WARC standard also recommends to IIPC institutions to begin their filenames with
+> (^1) Annex C of WARC standard also recommends to IIPC institutions to begin their filenames with
-“IIPC”.
+> “IIPC”.
 This recommendation supposes that an internal identification system within IIPC has been
-defined.
-As this system does not exist yet, this recommendation can not be followed for now.</aside>
+> defined.
+As this system does not exist yet, this recommendation can not be followed for now.

 “Prefix is an abbreviation usually reflective of the project or crawl that created this file.
 Time-stamp is a 14-digit GMT time-stamp indicating the time the file was initially begun.